RohanIAzad/mortgage-prepayment-mbs-analytics/README.md

 - **Faster prepayment** returns principal sooner, reduces future interest income, and creates reinvestment / contraction risk.
 - **Slower prepayment** keeps principal outstanding longer and creates extension exposure.

 A useful prepayment model therefore needs to do more than rank risk borrowers.
 Its probabilities ultimately affect forecasts of **pool SMM/CPR and projected cashflows**.
+(Discrimination and Calibration)

 ---